pmongeon/CAIS2025/content/venue.md

 ![Picture of the Kenneth C. Rowe building](/Rowe.jpeg)

-We look forward to receiving your submissions and welcoming you to CAIS's 53rd annual conference!

 ## Venue Information
 Kenneth C. Rowe Management Building
 6100 University Ave, Halifax, NS